allan7yin/allan7yin/README.md

 * Full-stack Development
 * Machine Learning + Deep Learning
 * Staying up to date with relevant AI research

-⚡ Current Activity:
-* Learning deep learning and neural networks with Keras and TensorFlow
-* iOS development with Swift and SwiftUI

 Don't hesitate to contact me regarding my experiences or for friendly conversations – let's connect!